 - Press and hold the PlayStation button on the center of your controller.
 This will prompt another attempt to resync.

-Sometimes, the controller just fails to sync with the console.
+Sometimes, during the PS4 controller troubleshooting process, it just fails to sync with the console.
 It's worth noting that the PS4 uses a standard Bluetooth connection, so if you use your controller with multiple devices — such as your PC, smartphone, or tablet — you'll want to make sure it's not connected to anything else while you're trying to connect it to your PS4.

-What to do when your PS4 controller won't charge
+What to do when your PS4 controller doesn't charge

 Test your USB cable on another device to confirm that it's working.